dotnet/docs/docs/core/tools/nuget-signed-package-verification.md

 ---
 # NuGet signed-package verification

-A [signed NuGet package](/nuget/create-packages/sign-a-package) enables a consumer to validate the package's authenticity and integrity.
-If verification is enabled, .NET verifies signed packages during a package restore operation, which occurs automatically when you build or run your project.
+You can [sign a NuGet package](/nuget/create-packages/sign-a-package) to enable the package consumer to validate the package's authenticity and integrity.
+If verification is enabled, .NET verifies signed packages during a package restore operation, which occurs automatically when the consumer builds or runs their project.

 NuGet package signatures are based on X.509 certificates, and a prerequisite for signed-package verification is a certificate root store that's valid for both code signing and timestamping.